A Combination Theorem for Trees of Metric Bundles: Introduction

 {\bf Necessity of flaring}

 Gersten (see \cite[Corollary $6.7$]{gersten}) showed that the annuli flaring is necessary for the fundamental group of a finite graph of hyperbolic groups to be hyperbolic provided the edge groups are qi embedded in the corresponding vertex groups.
 Mj and Sardar also showed that the (hallway) flaring condition is necessary for metric bundles to be hyperbolic provided fibers are uniformly hyperbolic (see \cite[Proposition $5.8$]{pranab-mahan}).
-The uniform flaring condition was defined by Kapovich and Sardar (see \cite[Definition $2.44$]{ps-kap}) which is a priori weaker than the hallway flaring.
-But then they showed it to be equivalent to the hallway flaring for a tree of hyperbolic metric spaces with qi embedding condition.
-We assume the same definition of uniform flaring in our paper.
-Then we observe that the uniform hyperbolicity of fibers is not required to conclude the necessity of the uniform flaring for spaces of tree-graded spaces to be hyperbolic (see Corollary \ref{hyp-implies-flaring}).
-In fact, we prove it in more generality (see Lemma \ref{flaring-is-necessary-gen}), and as a corollary, we get the result above.
+Let us briefly recall the idea of their proof.
+They first showed that small girth ladders bounded by two qi lifts satisfy flaring condition.
+Then a general ladder was subdivided into small girth ladders and summing them up it was shown that a general ladder satisfies flaring condition.
+In doing so they used a crucial lemma ( \cite[Lemma $5.9$]{pranab-mahan}) which is a specialization, in the context of metric bundles, of the fact that geodesics diverge exponentially in hyperbolic metric spaces.
+This lemma also holds true in trees of metric bundles.
+In trees of metric bundles, given two qi lifts over the same base, there is a special ladder (see Definition \ref{K-metric-graph-bundle}) bounded by these qi lifts (see Lemma \ref{getting-metric-graph-bundles}) and this ladder can be subdivided into small girth ladder (see \emph{Subdivision of ladder} in the proof of Theorem \ref{general-ladder-is-hyp}).
+Therefore, the proof of the following remark is analogous to that of \cite[Proposition $5.8$]{pranab-mahan}, so we omit the full details.